tc/paypal_adaptive/README.markdown

 This is very much a work in progress!
 Use at your own risk or submit bug fixes :)

-Before you need start, download pp_adaptivepayments.pdf and IPNGuide.pdf from the Paypal's dev site http://x.com It'll be invaluable in determining how certain things work and error messages.
+Before you need start, download pp_adaptivepayments.pdf and IPNGuide.pdf from the Paypal's dev site http://x.com It'll be invaluable for parameters and error messages.

 ## HOWTO
 Create paypal_adaptive.yml to your config folder: